GSA/digitalgov.gov/content/posts/2015-11-09-the-content-corner-structured-content-and-the-power-of-syndication.md

 </h2>

 <p>
-  Structured content and <a href="https://www.WHATEVER/2013/04/30/apis-in-government/">APIs</a> form the core of any open content platform, whether it be syndication or other types of data sharing.
+  Structured content and <a href="{{< relref "2013-04-30-apis-in-government.md" >}}">APIs</a> form the core of any open content platform, whether it be syndication or other types of data sharing.
 For <a href="http://www.cdc.gov/" target="_blank">CDC</a> and <a href="http://www.hhs.gov/" target="_blank">HHS</a> as a whole, APIs power their own apps, plus serve as a foundation for a variety of ways to use, reuse, or share their content for topics such as:
 </p>

 <ul>